10 Common Mistakes in Digital Scrapbooking

 10- Impossible layering

 This mistake is often caused by a simple overlook of the layer orders.
-Just like you cannot have handwriting on top of an element, you can hardly have a flat photo on top of a thick element, at least not with the “normal” shadowing.
+You can hardly have a flat photo on top of a thick element, at least not with the “normal” shadowing.

 layering1 layering2

-On the left example, the photo is on the rose, which would be totally unrealistic, especially since the shadow on the flower indicates that it is thick.
+On the left example, the photo is on the rose, which is unrealistic, especially since the shadow on the flower indicates that it is thick.
 It would be different if the rose was flattened, and had a thin shadow, but not here.
 On the right, the order of the layers was changed, and in one little change, the result is much more pleasing.

-It is true that digital scrapbooking allows the user to do many things that are impossible in paper scrapping or in real life.
-Blending, perspective, colorizing are just a few of those effects that are pretty much exclusive to the digital medium, but if a scrapper wants to create a layout that will be pleasing to the eye of the viewers, many common mistakes need to be avoided.
+Digital scrapbooking allows the user to do many things that are impossible in paper scrapping or in real life.
+Blending, perspective, colorizing are just a few effects that are exclusive to the digital medium.
+However, if a scrapper wants to create an eye-pleasing layout for the viewers, many common mistakes need to be avoided.
 We know the result is digital.
 We know it can do the impossible.
-But our brain has interpreted what our eyes see in the real world for years, and decades, and it will still continue to decipher the images in the same way.
-This explains why sometimes, when you see a layout, your brain tells you that something is not “normal”, and it will leave you with a vague feeling of “oddity”.
+But our brain has learned from the real world for years, and it will still continue to decipher the images in the same way.
+This is why sometimes, your brain tells you that something is not “normal” in a layout.
+It will leave you with a vague feeling of “oddity”.
 Did you ever create a layout that left you with that kind of feeling?
 Check to see if one of those common mistakes might be the cause.
 Although at first, it is a challenge to catch all those errors, with practice, it will become faster and easier.
 Trust me!

 If you think those are the only mistakes made in digital scrapbooking, read the next post on "10 more mistakes in digital scrapbooking".